 In addition, we record a general reserve in accordance with the CECL Standard on the remainder of the loan portfolio ("General CECL Allowance").
+The CECL Standard has been effective for fiscal years beginning after December 15, 2019 and has been adopted through a cumulative-effect adjustment to accumulated deficit as of the beginning of the first reporting period in which the guidance is effective; as such, we have adopted the CECL Standard as of January 1, 2020.
 The CECL Standard may create more volatility in the level of our allowance for loan losses.
 We may be required to make further increases to our CECL allowance in the future, depending on the performance of our portfolio, any specific assets within the portfolio and broader market conditions.
 If we are required to materially increase our level of allowance for loan losses for any reason, such increase could adversely affect our business, financial condition and results of operations.